MicrosoftDocs/bot-docs/articles/nodejs/backchannel.md

 ```

 Likewise, the bot also listens for events from the client.
-In this example, if the bot receives an event with name="buttonClicked",
+In this example, if the bot receives an event with `name="buttonClicked"`,
 it will send a message to the user to say "I see that you clicked a button."

 ```javascript